- Code ANTH8056

-- demonstrate a critical appreciation of the key concepts and approaches used by development scholars and practitioners who work in humanitarian interventions;
+- demonstrate a critical appreciation of the key concepts and approaches used by anthropologists of humanitarianism;

-- understand the likely social and economic impacts of humanitarian policies and practices in their work; and
+- understand the likely social, cultural and political impacts of humanitarian ideas and practices;

-- reflect critically on their own experiences and understanding of humanitarian interventions in the light of the concepts and methods introduced in this course.
+- reflect critically on their own experiences and understanding of humanitarian interventions in the light of the concepts and methods introduced in this course; and